mm-grybel/CS50-Web/Projects/Project 3: Mail/README.md

     }
 ]
 ```
-Notice that each email specifies its id (a unique identifier), a sender email address, an array of recipients, a string for subject, body, and timestamp, as well as two boolean values indicating whether the email has been read and whether the email has been archived.
+Each email specifies its id (a unique identifier), a sender email address, an array of recipients, a string for subject, body, and timestamp, as well as two boolean values indicating whether the email has been read and whether the email has been archived.

-How would you get access to such values in JavaScript?
-Recall that in JavaScript, you can use fetch to make a web request.
+In JavaScript, we can use fetch to make a web request.
 Therefore, the following JavaScript code
 ```javascript
 fetch('/emails/inbox')
 .then(response => response.json())